MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-set-up-basic-warehouses-with-operations-areas.md

 2. Open the Location you want to set up.
 3. Fill in the **To-Assembly Bin Code** field.

-### <a name="to-set-up-the-bin-in-the-assembly-area-where-finished-assembly-items-are-posted-to-when-they-are-assembled-to-stock"></a>To set up the bin in the assembly area where finished assembly items are posted to when they are assembled to stock
+### To set up the bin in the assembly area where finished assembly items are posted to when they are assembled to stock

 The value in this field is automatically inserted in the **Bin Code** field on assembly order headers when this location code is filled into the **Location Code** field on the assembly order header.